Skip to main content

 We’ve noticed positive results since changing from a fully hidden mobile navigation to a combo nav.
 Comparison year on year, within a 3 month period, we have recorded a 10.4% increase in users visiting the Expertise page from our homepage since we switched to using a visible mobile navigation.

-If you feel your mobile navigation isn’t performing as well as it could, let us perform a usability audit and guide you on how to improve it.
+If you feel your mobile navigation isn’t performing as well as it could, let us perform a usability audit and guide you on improving it.
 Get in touch here.

 With a background in design, Mary has morphed into one of our lead developers here at Friday, developing expertise in display advertising and motion graphics along the way.
 Basically - there's nothing she won't get stuck into given the chance.